ojindal/Visual-Inertial-SLAM/README.md

 3. part_b.py
 4. part_c.py

-- First one is an extension of the already given files as I added some small small functions.
+- First one contains some utility functions that are used in rest of the code files.

-- Second one contains solution of part(a) - IMU Localization via EKF Prediction.
+- Second one contains solution of IMU Localization via EKF Prediction.

-- Third one contains solution of part(b) - Landmark Mapping via EKF Update.
+- Third one contains solution of Landmark Mapping via EKF Update.

-- Fourth one contains solution of part(c) - Visual SLAM.
+- Fourth one contains solution of Visual SLAM.